LewisTowart/tech258_cloud/monitoring/Monitoring.md

 ![alt text](Markdown_images/cpu-load.png)

 Now your alert should have been triggered.
-To confirm this you will receieve an email similar to the one below.
+To confirm this you will receive an email similar to the one below.

 ![alt text](Markdown_images/email-alert.PNG)